A look at how minigolf will be played after lockdown.

 This is obviously not the case for everybody and there have been examples of miniature golf and big golf courses being played by people during lockdown.
-Even when cups, flags and obstacles have been removed, some people will do anything to grab a free game.
+Even when cups, flags and obstacles have been removed, and the clubhouse closed, some people will do anything to grab a free game.

 I, like a lot of people I know, am in the other camp where I want, and in some cases expect, to have a number of other 'things' available to enhance my experience before, during and after playing a round of minigolf or pitch & putt.
 Or indeed when I'm doing anything.
 I like having multiple options of when and how I access a service or product as well as the opportunity to purchase further memory enhancing things related to the experience.

-If you're just pushing the basic option it will soon become clear that it's not something you'll necessarily be keen to return to again and again.
+If you're just pushing the basic option it will soon become clear that it's not something people will necessarily be keen to return to again and again.